fedora-java/javapackages/doc/ideas/advanced_configuration.md

 XMvn configuration is documented on the XMvn site, you can refer to this documentation.
-What is important here is the way of specifying documentation.
+What is important here is the way of specifying configuration.
 In most cases it's enough to create `.xmvn/configuration.xml` file in the build directory that contains the XMvn configuration in XML format.
 That file will be loaded automatically by XMvn.